Next Launch:

 Atlas V - N22

-A ULA Atlas V rocket will send astronauts to the International Space Station (ISS) aboard the Boeing Company’s CST-100 Starliner capsule.
-The Starliner will launch on the Atlas V from Space Launch Complex-41 at Cape Canaveral Space Force Station, on Florida’s Space Coast.
+A ULA Atlas V rocket will launch astronauts to the International Space Station (ISS) aboard Boeing’s CST-100 Starliner capsule.
+The Starliner will be launched from Space Launch Complex-41 at Cape Canaveral Space Force Station on Florida’s Space Coast.

 Height: 58.3 m (191 ft) with payload fairing, 52.4 m (172 ft) with Starliner